sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

-Here we login and adding colors in the same GraphQL query.
+Here we login and add colors in the same GraphQL query.
 It will produce a result like this one:

 ```json
 {